richpeck/exception_handler/README.md

 **From [`0.7.5`](https://github.com/richpeck/exception_handler/releases/tag/0.7.5), the `migration` generator has been removed in favour of our own [migration system](lib/exception_handler/engine.rb#L58).**

-you don't need to generate a migration any more - if you set the `db` option in config, run `rails db:migrate` and the migration will be run.
+You don't need to generate a migration any more.

+If you set the `db` option in config, run `rails db:migrate` and the migration will be run.

 To rollback, use the following:

     rails db:migrate:down VERSION=000000

 > The drawback to this is that if you remove the `ExceptionHandler` gem before you rollback the migration, it won't exist anymore.

-You can only fire the above command when you have `ExceptionHandler` installed.
+> You can **only** fire the above command when you have `ExceptionHandler` installed.

 ---